01 Pour a Small Amount

 02 Replace the Cap

 Now, if you’re serving one of our sparklings, whites, or rosé you’re done!
 No shake necessary.
 But if you’ve got one of our reds, now that you’ve made some room in the bottle, put the cap back on.
-(Note that shaking is not necessary two years after the vintage date.
+(Note that we recommend shaking up until three years after the vintage date.
 If you’re not sure when this is, check the back of the label!)

 03 Shake It, Baby!